About this series of articles

 We recommend that you read about the meaning of the words in the document next.
 However much anyone tries to minimise use of legal jargon, there are some terms you just can't avoid.

 We strongly believe that everyone should have a will, and that cost shouldn't be a reason not to.
-We provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
+We provide some of our simpler will templates for free (likely to be suitable for most people) with no catches or conditions.

 There should be one in our collection to suit you.
 If you are not sure about which one is best, read about where to start.